Would you dare spend the night in a nuclear disaster zone?

 Bonus: Kiev Travel Tips

 I stayed at Dream House Hostel in Kiev.
 This hotel has a lot amenities, including an on-site restaurant and bar, a full kitchen, laundry facilities and a comfortable lounge.
 They also offer great activities, including an evening walking tour (which is great in the summer heat) and bar crawls.
-Dream House is located at the base of Andriyivskyy Descent, the most iconic street in Kiev.
+Dream House is located at the base of Andriyivskyy Descent, the most iconic street in Kiev, and it’s a ten-minute taxi ride to the starting point for most Chernobyl excursions.

 If you would rather stay in a hostel, I would recommend looking for one in the same neighborhood.
 If you prefer independent hotels, BURSA Hotel Kiev is a trendy boutique hotel with a complimentary a la carte breakfast.
 The Radisson Blu Podil is also nearby, and it offers guests amenities including a fitness center and continental breakfast.